karunabhuruk123/Flipkart_WebAutomation_0.1/README.md

 Flipkart Test automation framework using Selenium with Java, TestNG and Maven-

-This is a  project to demonstrate
+This is a  project to demonstrate Flipkart login,Search product from search box,Select random product,Add product to cart,Place an order and logout from application
-Flipkart login
-Search random product
-Add product to cart
-Place order
-Logout .

 Dependency Java Maven